exAClior/Clarabel.jl/README.md

   <a href="https://oxfordcontrol.github.io/ClarabelDocs/stable">Documentation</a>
 </p>

-__Clarabel.jl__ is a Julia implementation of an interior point numerical solver for convex optimization problems using a novel homogeneous embedding.
-Clarabel.jl solves the following problem:
+__clarabel-gpu.jl__ is the GPU implementation of the Clarabel solver, which can solve conic problems of the following form:

 $$
 \begin{array}{r}